Overcome Avoidance

 Understanding Avoidance with Metacognitive Therapy

-Avoidance might feel like a protective shield against anxiety or discomfort, but it often keeps you stuck in a cycle of fear and stress.
-At Lazy Therapy, we use Metacognitive Therapy (MCT) to help you confront avoidance and regain control over your life.
+Avoidance might feel like it's protecting you from anxiety or discomfort, but often it keeps you stuck in a loop of fear and stress.
+At Lazy Therapy, I use Metacognitive Therapy (MCT) to help you face what you've been avoiding and regain control in your life.

-The Role of Avoidance in Anxiety Avoidance can show up in many ways - avoiding people, places, or even certain thoughts.
-While it might offer short-term relief, avoidance reinforces the belief that these situations are dangerous or unmanageable, increasing anxiety over time.
+Avoidance can show up in many ways – steering clear of people, places, or even certain thoughts.
+While it might give you some relief in the short term, avoidance actually strengthens the belief that these things are dangerous or too much to handle, which increases anxiety over time.

-Traditional therapies often focus on exposure to feared situations.
-While effective, MCT takes a different route by addressing why you avoid in the first place.
-It examines the metacognitive beliefs driving your behaviours, offering a fresh, empowering perspective.
+While some approaches focus on directly facing feared situations, MCT takes a different path by looking at why you avoid in the first place.
+It helps us explore the beliefs about your thoughts that drive these avoidance behaviours, offering a fresh and empowering way to look at things.

-A focus on reducing the need for avoidance, not just coping with it.Rapid results, often noticeable in just a few sessions.Practical tools to help you face fears and grow your confidence.
+It focuses on reducing the need to avoid, not just learning to cope with it.People often notice positive changes relatively quickly.It gives you practical tools to help you face fears and build your confidence.